Subdivisions of Switzerland: Municipalities

-Communes (Gemeinden / communes / comuni / vischnancas), also known as municipalities, are the smallest government division in Switzerland, numbering 2,636 as of 2009.
+Communes (Gemeinden / communes / comuni / vischnancas), also known as municipalities, are the smallest government division in Switzerland, numbering 2110 as of 2026.
 While many have a population of a few hundred citizens, the largest cities such as Zürich or Geneva also have the legal status of municipalities.
-The area of the municipalities varies between 0.32 km² (Kaiserstuhl, Aargau and Rivaz, Vaud) and 439 km² (Scuol, Graubünden).
+The area of the municipalities varies between 0.32 km² (Rivaz, Vaud) and 439 km² (Scuol, Graubünden).

 Each canton defines their responsibilities.
 These may include providing local government services such as education, medical and social services, public transportation, and tax collection.
 The degree of centralization varies from one canton to another.

 Communes are generally governed by a council (sometimes called Municipality) headed by a mayor as executive and the town meeting as legislature.
 Most cantons leave the option to larger municipalities to opt for a city parliament.
 In some cantons, foreign persons that have dwelled for a certain time in Switzerland are also allowed to participate in the municipal politics.

 Swiss citizenship is based on the citizenship of a municipality.
 Every Swiss is citizen of one or several municipalities (i.e. the place of origin, lieu d'origine, Heimatort).

 Communes are financed through direct taxes (e.g. income tax), with rates varying more or less within a framework set by the canton.

 Many municipalities are having difficulties maintaining the civil services they need to perform the duties they are required to do.
 In an effort to reduce expenses, many municipalities are combining (through mergers or the creation of special-purpose districts).
 This restructuring is generally encouraged by the cantonal governments and the rate of these unions is increasing.

 "Cities" (villes or Städte) are the municipalities with more than 10,000 inhabitants or smaller places which had medieval town rights.
 There is no specific designation for smaller communities such as "village" or "town".